Financial-Times/origami-website/_tutorials/manual-build.md

 Finally, we want to showcase the popularity of each fruit in a sortable table.
 To do that, we're going to use the `o-table` component.

-This is a good time to highlight how the manual build process provides more flexibility, because we don't need to stick to the Origami naming convention - we can give our table whatever class name we want.
+This is a good time to highlight how the manual build process provides more flexibility, because we don't need to include all the table variations provided by Origami - we can include the minimum features we need.

 Let's head over to <a href="https://registry.origami.ft.com/components/o-table#demo-row-stripes" class="o-typography-link--external" target="\_blank" rel="noopener">the striped variation of o-table in the registry</a>, and copy that <abbr title="Hypertext Markup Language">HTML</abbr> in under our content.

-Instead of using the default `o-table` class, let's use one called `fruit-table`.
-You should end up with class names like: <code class="no-wrap">fruit-table--row-stripes</code> and <code class="no-wrap">fruit-table__cell--numeric</code>.

-Be careful **not** to change the value of the `data-o-component` attribute.
-This attribute is what the `o-table` JavaScript looks for on initialisation.

 <aside>If you'd like to double check your work, we've put our <code>index.html</code> up <a href="https://codepen.io/ft-origami/pen/EprYzR" class="o-typography-link--external" target="\_blank" rel="noopener">on CodePen</a>.</aside>